awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters-types.md

 $ aws ec2 describe-spot-price-history --max-items 5
 ```

-## Blob<a name="parameter-type-blob"></a>
+## Binary/Blob \(binary large object\)<a name="parameter-type-blob"></a>

-"Binary large object"\.
-Blob parameters take a path to a local file that contains the binary data\.
+In the AWS CLI version 1, to pass a value to a parameter with type `blob`, you must specify a path to a local file that contains the binary data\.
 The path should not contain any protocol identifier, such as `http://` or `file://`\.
 The specified path is interpreted as being relative to the current working directory\.
 For example, the `--body` parameter for `aws s3api put-object` is a blob\.

 ```
 $ aws s3api put-object --bucket my-bucket --key testimage.png --body /tmp/image.png
 ```

+*\(Available in the AWS CLI version 2 only\.\)* In the AWS CLI version 2, you can pass a binary value as a base64\-encoded string directly on the command line\.
+Also, by default in the AWS CLI version 2, files referenced with the `file://` prefix are treated as base64\-encoded text\.

+You can revert the AWS CLI version 2 to be compatible with AWS CLI version 1 by setting the `[cli\-binary\-format](cli-configure-files.md#cli-config-cli_binary_format)` setting:
++ If the setting's value is `raw-in-base64-out`, files referenced using the `file://` prefix are treated as raw unencoded binary\.
++ If the setting's value is `base64` \(the default value\), files referenced using the `file://` prefix are treated as base64\-encoded text\.

+Files referenced using the `fileb://` prefix are always treated as raw unencoded binary, regardless of the `cli_binary_format` setting\.

+For more information, see the setting `[cli\-binary\-format](cli-configure-files.md#cli-config-cli_binary_format)`\.

 ## Map<a name="parameter-type-map"></a>